hive-worker/heliosx-consultation/README.md

 ## Future improvements

+* API endpoints can be better designed by using Path Variables instead of Query Parameters.
 * Being stateless it is easy to tamper with the parameters particularly `correctAnswer` parameter.
 * Security - Ensure only the front end can call the API.
 This can be done by using a token or a secret key.
 * There is no validation on the answers submitted.
 This can be done by adding validation annotations to the Question classes.